rcdickerson/orhle/README.md

 ```

 Detailed execution logs are written to `experiments/_results`.
 You can
-also access results from any ORHLE image by mounting it as a [Docker
+access results from any ORHLE image by mounting it as a [Docker
 volume](https://docs.docker.com/storage/volumes/).
 The ORHLE Docker
 image contains the experimental results presented in the paper in its
 `experiments/_results` directory.